Kiguli/IMPaCT/README.md

 ## Reporting Bugs
 Please get in contact if you wish to report any bugs, we will do our best to resolve these in a timely manner.
 When contacting us, please provide as many details as you can regarding the bug: e.g. what occurred, why you think it happened, and what you think the fix would be?

+## Acknowledgements

+We want to take the time to thank some people who were generous in giving their time to the support of this tool.

+- Sadegh Soudjani who assisted with some of the discussions in the early stages of this work.
+- Ernesto Casablanca who kindly provided the Dockerfile that we provide for the tool.
+- Omid Akbarzadeh, Ali Aminzadeh, Jamie Gardner, Milad Kazemi, Marco Lewis, and, Mahdieh Zaker, who assisted with debugging the installation instructions.

 ## License
 This project is licensed under the [MIT License](./LICENSE) see the file for details.